VLPLAY-Games/XenoOS/README.md

 [Read in Russian](README_RU.md)

-- XenoOS Core v0.2.1
+- XenoOS Core v0.2.2
-- XenoOS Bootloader v0.2.0
+- XenoOS Bootloader v0.2.1
-- XenoOS Recovery v0.2.0
+- XenoOS Recovery v0.2.1
-- XenoOS Software v0.2.1
+- XenoOS Software v0.2.2

 ## Overview

-This is a command-line interface (CLI) system for interacting with various system components such as filesystems, Wi-Fi, SD cards, and system diagnostics.
+This is a command-line interface (CLI) system for interacting with various system components such as filesystems, Wi-Fi, SD cards, and other system settings.
 The system supports a variety of commands for managing files, directories, and system configurations.

 The system is designed for the entire ESP32 family of microcontrollers but is specifically tailored for the ESP32-C3 model.

 ## Features

 - File management (e.g., create, remove, rename files)
-- System diagnostics
+- System diagnostics, factory reset, reinstall
 - Wi-Fi connectivity management
 - SD card interaction
 - Command history